firebolt-db/godocs/docs/Guides/using-the-sql-editor/keyboard-shortcuts-for-sql-workspace.md

 ---
 layout: default
 title: Keyboard shortcuts
-description: Reference for efficient keyboard shortcuts when working in the Firebolt SQL workspace.
+description: Reference for efficient keyboard shortcuts when working in the Firebolt SQL editor.
 nav_order: 1
-parent: Using the SQL workspace
+parent: Using the SQL editor
-grand_parent: General reference
+grand_parent: Guides
 ---

-# Keyboard shortcuts for SQL workspace
+# Keyboard shortcuts for SQL editor

-Firebolt supports the following keyboard shortcuts in the SQL workspace.
+Firebolt supports the following keyboard shortcuts in the SQL editor.

 | Function | Windows & Linux shortcut | Mac shortcut |
 | :--- | :--- | :--- |